 While luxury train travel might conjure up romantic ideas of wooden clad carriages and fine-dining coaches with silverware, I’ve realised over the years not all train journeys are the same, and research is key.
 When I travelled from Beijing to Hong Kong by train there were easily over 100 of us sleeping dorm-style in a carriage.
 When my parents took The Ghan from Alice Springs to Adelaide in Australia, they indulged in first-class sipping champagne and I spent the half-a-day journey sat upright in a chair in economy eating a sausage roll.

 Perhaps, therefore, a near 300-hour journey from Portugal to Vietnam isn’t calling your name, and instead, you’re more drawn to glamorous train trips that are truly unforgettable, both for the journey and the destination, but also the service inside the carriages.

-The Voyageurs Collection have now turned their attention to the tracks, with the launch of their Luxurious Train Travel Collection, complete with their signature concierge services.
+The Original Travel Collection has now turned its attention to the tracks, with the launch of their Luxurious Train Travel Collection, complete with their signature concierge services.

 Here are just three of the most tantalising train journey holidays they offer.